-- C1c) During the solve, once a competitor operates the puzzle with one hand, they must not operate the puzzle with the other hand.
+- C1b3) If other body parts of the competitor come in contact with the puzzle or parts of the puzzle without the competitor's intention and without applying moves, this is not considered operating the puzzle, at the discretion of the judge. - C1b4) During the solve, the competitor may hold the puzzle against the surface to help operate the puzzle (see Regulation 7f1d). - C1c) During the solve, once a competitor operates the puzzle with one hand, they must not operate the puzzle with the other hand.
 Penalty: disqualification of the attempt (DNF).